About Poppy Places

 The Poppy is the most powerful and easily recognised symbol of both courage and sacrifice that we have as New Zealanders.

-The Places of Remembrance project is about ensuring we never forget.
+Poppy Places is about ensuring we never forget.
 It is about a place where our heroes' contributions and their stories are linked to the physical via the simple placement of a poppy.
 The genesis of the project is in knowing that many of our street names and places are directly related to people and events from overseas military history.
 And that this is often known to only a small and shrinking number of citizens.

-By using the Poppy (an internationally known symbol) to mark these places, those that pass by will see the Poppy and be reminded every time of ANZAC.
+By using the Poppy (an internationally known symbol) to mark these places, those who pass by will see the Poppy and be reminded every time of ANZAC.

 Throughout New Zealand, there are many places named after ordinary New Zealanders who made the ultimate sacrifice for their country.
 Places such as Nigel, Te Whiti, Frickleton, Selwyn, and many more.